-In essence, I came to the conclusion that this habit was not adding value to my life, in fact it was actually a major cost to my life.
-I must say it was shocking to work out how what the actual costs was.
+In essence, I came to the conclusion that this habit was not adding value to my life, in fact, it was actually a major cost to my life.
+I must say it was shocking to work out how what the actual costs were.

 There are also related costs to consider such as reckless food spending, gambling, and taxi’s/uber’s home.
 These may seem frivolous at the time, but they amount to a considerable cost when added up.

-So here is summary of what drinking was costing me, based on 15 drinks per week:
+So here is a summary of what drinking was costing me, based on 15 drinks per week: